Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 If you’re using the iOS 13 beta or thinking about downloading it, make sure you keep an eye on feedback from users.
 The feedback they provide will give you a look at the most prominent issues and it’ll also outline the benefits of downloading the iOS 13 beta.

 There are a few places to check for iOS 13 beta feedback.
 You can check YouTube for information about your device.
-We’re starting to see feedback about bugs, performance issues, and the overall speed of the first beta.
+We’re seeing a lot feedback about bugs, performance issues, and the overall speed of the beta.

-We’ve also put together a list of reasons to and not to install the iOS 13 beta right now and it’s worth a look if you’re on the fence.
+We’ve also put together a list of reasons to and not to install the iOS 13 beta right now and it’s worth a look if you’re on the fence about installing it.

 How to Fix iOS 13 Beta Problems